-This option takes many of the lenders out there and puts them in one aggregate.
-You can enter your information one time and get the best choice for your credit situation and financing needs.
-You’ll need to have good credit to get approved through these, and – since they are completely online – applications are relatively quick compared to more traditional lending scenarios.
+This option helps you find lenders based on your qualifications.
+You enter your information one time and get matched to the best choice for your credit situation and financing needs.
+These marketplaces exist online and applications are relatively quick compared to more traditional lending scenarios.

-Short for “peer-to-peer,” the P2P lending space has been growing in recent years and may be a good option for someone who has been turned down by a traditional lender.
-Since you have a chance to share your story, explain your case, and get funding from a lender who is genuinely interested in your business, you might be able to find funding even with average credit.
-Many of the lenders on the marketplace are also business owners.
+Short for “peer-to-peer,” the P2P lending space has been growing in recent years and can be a good option for a business with a great product or service (or even idea) but limited funding options.
+Crowdfunding is an example of P2P lending.
+Since you have a chance to share your story, explain your case, and get funding from a lender who is genuinely interested in your business.
+Good credit is rarely required.

 - Do I have good credit?